zinzloun/THM_WriteUP/README.md

     listener_add --addr 0.0.0.0:445 --to 127.0.0.1:445 --tcp

-Now we need to perform an invasive action, since we are going to stop lanmanserver service and reboot the system in order to free port 445
+Now we need to perform an invasive action, since we are going to stop lanmanserver service (and related services) and reboot the system in order to free port 445:

     sc stop lanmanserver
-    sc config lanmanserver start=disabled
+    sc config lanmanserver start= disabled

-Then reboot.
+Then reboot:

+    shutdown -r -t 0

 Once the machine comes up again we can verify that SMB is off:

     netstat -an | findstr :445